antonio-olleros/dpm-docs/docs/operators/06-logical-operators.md

-# 6 Logical
+# 6 Logical Operators

-Logical operators describe operations involving two operands with Boolean data type.
+Logical *Operators* describe operations involving two *Operands* with Boolean *Data Type*.
 To deal with null values, all operations implements Kleene logic for logical operations (also known as Three-valued logic).

 ## 6.1 Conjunction (and)